KwekuQ22/CipherBowl-DEV/README.txt

 20250219 2015
 Saved the changes then tested the updated home page and made sure the "Product" link once clicked would show the list of products available.

+20250219 0908
+Ready to push to GitHub for collaboration with group mates.